2015 CONCACAF Gold Cup: Venues

+Teams

+Qualification

 A total of 12 teams qualified for the tournament.
 Three berths were allocated to North America, four to Central America, and four to the Caribbean.
 For the first time, the two overall fifth-placed teams of the Caribbean zone and the Central American zone competed for the final berth of the CONCACAF Gold Cup.
 Previously, five berths were allocated to Central America and four were allocated to the Caribbean.

 Bold indicates that the corresponding team was hosting the event.